Warren Davidson: Tenure

 In September 2021, nonprofit group Campaign Legal Center filed an ethics complaint against Davidson with the Office of Congressional Ethics, claiming that Davidson appeared to have violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose a sale of stock in Workhorse Group worth between $50,000 and $100,000 that he made in 2020.
 In response, a spokesperson for Davidson claimed that the proper financial disclosure form had been filed on time but that the House Clerk's website had failed to publish it.

 In January 2022, Davidson faced backlash from Jewish groups after comparing a Washington, D.C. city ordinance requiring display of photo identification and proof of COVID-19 vaccination to enter businesses to the Holocaust.

+Davidson has consistently opposed large-scale aid packages for Ukraine, including a $39.8 billion measure in May 2022.
+He has conditioned his support for future funding on the Biden administration providing a "clear, strategic mission," stating that he opposes a "blank check" for the conflict.
 On March 19, 2024, Davidson voted "nay" to House Resolution 149 Condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
 He was one of nine Republicans to do so.

+In March 2026, Davidson broke with the majority of his party to vote in favor of a War Powers Resolution intended to restrain President Donald Trump's military operations against Iran.